World Languages

 AP Spanish Literature and Culture - Grades 10 -12 - Yearlong course

 AP Spanish Literature is equivalent to a college level introductory survey course of literature written in Spanish.
-Students continue to develop their interpretive, interpersonal, and presentational skills in Spanish language as well as critical reading and analytical writing as they explore short stories, novels, plays, essays, and poetry from Spain, Latin America, and U.S. Hispanic authors along with other non-required texts.
+Students continue to develop their interpretive, interpersonal, and presentational skills in Spanish as well as critical reading and analytical writing as they explore short stories, novels, plays, essays, poetry and other texts by Hispanic authors from Spain, Latin America, and the United States .

 UC/CSU approved course